anhtudo1209/Code-Battle-Arena/backend/exercises/200-iterative-digit-sum/problem.md

 # Recursive digit sum

-Write a function int digitSum(int n) that recursively calculates and returns the sum of the digits of a given natural number n.
+Write a function int digitSum(int n) that iteratively calculates and returns the sum of the digits of a given natural number n.

 ## Input
 A digit